Car Accident While Pregnant in NC: Medical and Legal Guide

 Can I recover damages for pregnancy complications caused by a car accident in NC?

 Yes.
 If another driver's negligence caused the accident, you can recover damages for all pregnancy-related complications, including emergency medical treatment, extended bed rest, premature delivery, NICU costs for the baby, lost wages from pregnancy-related work restrictions, and emotional distress.
-These damages are in addition to any standard accident injuries like whiplash or back pain.
+NICU care at NC hospitals typically runs $3,000 to $5,000 per day for standard care, and up to $15,000 per day for Level IV NICU.
+NC has no compensatory damage cap under § 1D-25.

 Can I file a claim for injury to my unborn child in NC?

-NC law recognizes claims for injuries to a viable unborn child -- generally after the point of viability, which is typically around 24 weeks.
+NC law recognizes claims for injuries to a viable unborn child -- generally after approximately 24 weeks.
 If the child is born alive with injuries caused by the accident, the child has an independent legal claim separate from the mother's.
-If the injuries result in stillbirth, a wrongful death claim may be possible.
-These are complex legal questions that depend on the specific facts and gestational age.
+Any settlement on behalf of the child requires court approval and a guardian ad litem under NC Rule 17(b).
+Under NC § 1-17, the statute of limitations does not run against a minor, so a child born with prenatal injuries has until age 21 to file.

 Is it safe to wear a seatbelt while pregnant in NC?